-Major European countries poised to recognize Venezuela's Guaido
+European powers poised to recognize Venezuela's Guaido

 “After banning opposition candidates, ballot box stuffing and counting irregularities in a deeply flawed election it is clear Nicolas Maduro is not the legitimate leader of Venezuela,” Hunt tweeted.

+EU foreign policy chief Federica Mogherini reiterated Brussels’ call for Venezuela to hold free, transparent and credible presidential elections, adding that failure to do so would prompt further action by the EU.

-Russia, meanwhile, has vowed to support Maduro and back its socialist South American ally and accused the United States of trying to usurp power in Venezuela.
+Russia, meanwhile, called for the United States and Europe to cease interfering in Venezuela.

+“The cynical, overt interference in the internal affairs of a sovereign state continues.
+It must stop,” the Russian foreign ministry said in a statement on Saturday.

 The United States said on Friday it was ready to step up economic measures to drive Maduro from power.

-Additional reporting by Gus Trompiz in Paris, Andrea Shalal in Berlin and Costas Pitas in London, Editing by Kirsten Donovan and Clelia Oziel
+Additional reporting by Gus Trompiz in Paris, Andrea Shalal in Berlin and Costas Pitas in London, Foo Yun Chee in Brussels and Gabrielle Tetrault-Farber in Moscow; Editing by Kirsten Donovan, Clelia Oziel, William Maclean